superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 You can run over to your friend's base, or to a crate that they built and placed, and just open it and take what's inside, or perhaps put some items into the crate.

-All of these storages are all part of you and anyone of your Allies' extended inventory, providing it's in **range**.
+All of these storages are part of your, and any of your Allies', extended inventory, providing it's in **range**.

 #### What about land claims?
 Placing a Land Claim Block does not mean you claim **ownership** over anything.

 This is just how the game works.

 Zombies don't spawn in range of a Land Claim Block, unless it's a Blood Moon.